astropy/reproject/docs/howto/chunked.rst

 separate reprojection mode where the input array is not written to disk but where the reprojection is done in truly independent chunks with size (N, 2048, 2048).

-Multi-threading is not limited to single-image reprojection: the :func:`~reproject.mosaicking.reproject_and_coadd` function also accepts the ``parallel=`` option, with the same semantics as above.
+Multi-threading is not limited to the reprojection functions: the :func:`~reproject.mosaicking.reproject_and_coadd` function also accepts the ``parallel=`` option, with the same semantics as above.